 Steps to Install Raspberry Pi in windows 10

-The first screen is a welcome screen from where you can choose the language.
+- The first screen is a welcome screen from which you can choose the language.
 I am comfortable in English so, I choose the English language.

-The third step is to select the image, navigate to the folder having .ffu file (second file having a size of almost 4GB), and open it.
-The second option is for windows edition choice (Windows 10 Professional (en-US) build 18362.86).
+- The third step is to select the image, navigate to the folder having .ffu file (the second file having a size of almost 4GB), and open it.
+The second option is for the windows edition choice (Windows 10 Professional (en-US) build 18362.86).
 This step is the same for all models of Raspberry Pi.

-The next option is install and overview.
+- The next option is to install and overview.
 Here is the last time to verify all your selected options.
-Make sure to target the device is your SD card.
+Make sure to target the device as your SD card.
 If everything is fine, click Install.

 - Window installation will commence and this will take time.
 In my case, it took almost 20 minutes.